-For general definitions see also the "Guide to the implementation Directives based on New Approach and Global Approach" ("Blue Guide" - see footnote 6).
+For general definitions see also the "Guide to the implementation Directives based on New Approach and Global Approach" ("Blue Guide").
 Further definitions specific to Directive 94/9/EC are covered in chapter 4 of this Guide.

-See footnote 7.
+See footnote 5.

 The placing of products on the market does not concern: